 Written by DiabetesMine’s own Q&A columnist and correspondent Wil Dubois, this slim little volume of just over 100 pages aims to give newly diagnosed folks "the bare-bones information you need to get started" on the "lifelong journey that will be easier than you can possibly imagine today."

-KNOW YOUR NUMBERS, OUTLIVE YOUR DIABETES - LINK TO OUR BOOK REVIEW
+KNOW YOUR NUMBERS, OUTLIVE YOUR DIABETES - (Available on Amazon)

 By Amy Tenderich and Dr. Richard Jackson